Amsterdam Coffee Shop - The basics

 Most shops sell by weight, in others by the bag.
 Where it is sold by weight the prices are per gram.
 There are 28 grams in an ounce (The Gray Area, which is run by an American dude will actually sell 'quarters' and 'eighths' if you want).
 Where it is sold by value, the menu will show the quantity, in grams, that you'll get of each variety for a fixed price of, say, 20 euros.

 A maximum of 5 grams per sale is allowed.
 You will NOT be sold more than this amount so do not bother asking.
-They are scared of loosing there licence if they are caught.
+They are scared of losing there license if they are caught.

 A typical coffeeshop menu will read something like this.